TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Testing/Index.rst

 *  != 0 means error

-Reports of the acceptance tests will be stored in :file:`typo3temp/var/tests/AcceptanceReports` with screenshots from the browser.
+Reports of the acceptance tests will be stored in :file:`typo3temp/var/tests/AcceptanceReports` with screenshots from the remotely controlled browser.